 Services Offered

 A traditional CPA firm might just meet with you once a year to prepare your taxes.
-A virtual CFO takes things a step further.
+A virtual CFO takes things several steps further.
 Remember, a virtual CFO is on a mission to help you achieve all your business goals and increase profitability.
-That means that even taxes become a strategy.
+That means that even tax planning becomes a strategy.

-The best virtual CFOs work in a team that includes a tax expert, as well as other accounting support.
+The best virtual CFOs work in a team that includes a tax expert, as well as other accounting support, such as a staff accountant.
 With the help of their team, a VCFO will take on tax planning and input that information into a financial forecast.
 Why?
-Informing clients about their tax obligation helps them plan ahead, and a. find ways to reduce that tax burden and b. prevent surprises that will put unnecessary strain on a small business and sideline business goals.
+Informing clients about their tax obligation helps them plan ahead by finding ways to reduce that tax burden and preventing surprises that will put unnecessary strain on a small business and sideline business goals.

 While virtual CFOs can elevate standard services like tax planning to ensure a client's financial success, these financial professionals also provide support in ways not typically seen by CPA firms.